-- 4.4 This proposal was subject to a Regulation 12 Applications which requires determination as to the need for environmental impact assessment and opinion as to content of environmental statement, under The Planning (Environmental Impact Assessment) Regulations (Northern Ireland) 2017. - 4.5 The application was considered to fall within Schedule 2, Section 12(e) of the Regulations Permanent camp sites and caravan sites.
+- 4.4 This proposal was subject to a Regulation 12 determination under The Planning (Environmental Impact Assessment) Regulations (Northern Ireland) 2017. - 4.5 The application was considered to fall within Schedule 2, Section 12(e) of the Regulations Permanent camp sites and caravan sites.
 In accordance with Schedule 3 of the Regulations, the development was considered, having regard to the characteristics of the development, the location of the development and the characteristics of the potential impact.
 It was concluded that the environmental effects from the development would predominately be limited to the site and immediate surrounding area.
 The proposal was not considered to be unusually complex or have any potentially significant environmental effects.
 The consultation did not identify any significant environmental effects from the proposal and the determination was set out in a letter dated 03.08.2017 that the proposal was not an EIA development and as such did not need to be accompanied by an Environmental Statement.